SmithEcophysLab/biol43506350_spring2025/notes/notes_2025.01.21.md

 			2. traits, biogeography, and individual performance (pg.
 285-286)
 				- ruth, jaden, dan
 			3. traits and performance (pg.
 286-291)
-				- corbin, taylor
+				- corbin, taylor, kaitlyn
 			4. traits and processes at community scales (pg.
 291-293)
 				- kennedy, zaide, clara
 			5. traits and processes at ecosystem scales (pg.
 293-296)
-				- gwen, walker
+				- gwen, walker, rea

 ## Homework
 - Read Reich (2014).
 The full citation and link can be found in the